-The Concept Symposia on Project Governance
+Concept International Symposium on Project Governance

-Opportunities, Decisions and their Effects (2014)
+Opportunities, Decisions and Their Effects (2014)

-Valuing the future - Public Investments and Social Return (2012)
+Valuing the Future - Public Investments and Social Return (2012)

 Governance of Major Investment Projects (2008)